 International Students Office (ISO)

 MIT and its surrounding communities offer a broad spectrum of services, activities, and resources for lesbian, bisexual, gay, trans* (LBGT), questioning, and supportive individuals.
-For further information, visit the LGBT@MIT website at lbgt.mit.edu.
+For further information, visit the LGBTQ@MIT website at lbgtq.mit.edu.

-The Office of the Dean for Graduate Education sponsors many opportunities for community involvement, often in collaboration with other Institute organizations.
-For more information about community building opportunities within the ODGE please visit odge.mit.edu/community.
+The Office of Graduate Education sponsors many opportunities for community involvement, often in collaboration with other Institute organizations.
+For more information about community building opportunities within the OGE please visit oge.mit.edu/community.

 Spiritual Support and Religious Life

 The Chaplain to the Institute and the Board of Chaplains at MIT all provide spiritual and personal support to students, faculty, staff and the MIT community.
-For further information please visit studentlife.mit.edu/rl.
+For further information please visit studentlife.mit.edu/orsel.

 Graduate students at MIT find a community with wide extracurricular interests and many opportunities to enjoy them.
 More than 100 student-directed activities are supported by excellent facilities and a capable staff to help students acquire new skills and participate actively in campus life.
 MIT offers a rich program of lectures, music, drama, athletics, and clubs, augmented by the abundant cultural activities found throughout Boston and Cambridge.
 For more information, visit the Division of Student Life website at studentlife.mit.edu.

 All of the many art, drama, music, and religious activities welcome graduate students as active participants.
 For further information, visit Arts at MIT at arts.mit.edu or Music and Theater Arts at mta.mit.edu.